PRISBteam/Plastic-Slip-Simulator/README.md

 ### \_\_main\_\_.py

 This module is meant to be run from a command line/terminal in the directory containing the dccstructure package.
 It executes the whole package from scratch as intended, building a discrete (simplicial) cell complex with the parameters specified.
-This file can be run with the command
+It returns the adjacency and incidence matrices of the complex, as well as other topological and geometrical information (optional arguments).
+In the directory containing the dccstructure package, this file can be run with the command
     python -m dccstructure (+ arguments)

 ### build.py

 This module contains the functions necessary to construct the complex, from 0-cells to 3-cells.
+In here is also defined the function build_complex() which executes the whole module in sequence and returns the node coordinates and the edges, faces and volumes as lists of the constituent nodes.

 ### orientations.py